R-Suresh/RNN-basics/README.md

 # RNN's for begginers

-This repo is meant to give one an all a simple introduction to RNN's
+This repo is meant to give one and all a simple introduction to RNN's

 Click [here](https://dreamtechthefuture.wordpress.com/2018/06/26/rnns-for-noobies/) for the tutorial on my Blog.<br>
 The Many to Many RNN ipynb file is a simple RNN model trained on the Penn Tree Bank (PTB) dataset.<br>